stevekwan/best-practices/javascript/gotchas.md

 So unlike the class/object model you see in other languages, JavaScript relies on a series of "parent pointers."

 `constructor` is a pointer to the function that gets called when you use the `new` keyword.
-If you want to learn more about the prototype/constructor relationship, read [The Surprisingly Elegant JavaScript Type Model, by Kannan Vijayan](http://vijayan.ca/blog/2012/02/21/javascript-type-model/).
+If you want to learn more about the prototype/constructor relationship, read [The Surprisingly Elegant JavaScript Type Model, by Kannan Vijayan][javascript-type].
 But be prepared to be confused.

 ### WTF is a closure?
 Closures are a concept that appear in pure functional languages like JavaScript, but they have started to trickle their way into other languages like PHP and C#.
 For those unfamiliar, "closure" is a language feature that ensures variables never get destroyed if they are still required.